ArcadeMachinist/brMeshMQTT/README.md

 ```

 All the above examples assume your LED light has ID 2.
+All "temperature" settings, but the most left "warm white" are ignored.

 For now we use shell invocation of **btmgmt** to set BLE advertising data and it really should be done in a nicer way, programmatically.